 What is one thing you hope to accomplish as a traveling PT?
 My goal as a travel PT is really just to soak in all the knowledge and culture that I can.
 Like I said in the previous question, traveling lets one experience a variety of environments and I believe this will allow me to become a more well-rounded PT.

 What is the number one place you hope to travel to and why?
 I don’t have an exact location in mind, but my girlfriend and I (she’s a travel MRI tech) eventually want to travel out west.
 The Pacific Northwest, California, Colorado…really anywhere out west would be an amazing experience.

 What has the biggest surprise been so far?
-My first assignment is in a SNF in which 90% of the patient population is long term care residents in the facility.
-The biggest surprise for me was realizing how active and motivated 100+ year old people can be in regards to physical therapy, age is not an excuse!
+My first assignment is in an SNF in which 90% of the patient population is long-term care residents in the facility.
+The biggest surprise for me was realizing how active and motivated 100+-year-old people can be in regards to physical therapy, age is not an excuse!